 The Network Services library, libnsl, contains library routines that provide a transport-level interface to networking services for applications, facilities for machine-independent data representation, a remote procedure call mechanism, and other networking services useful for application programs.
-This library contains two sets of interfaces: one conforming to the Transport Level Interface (TLI) M specification and another to the X/Open Transport Interface (XTI) Version 2 M specification.
-The TLI interface allows for binary compatibility with systems that conform to previous editions of the ABI.
+This library con- X tains two sets of interfaces: one conforming to the Transport Level Interface (TLI) X specification and another to the X/Open Transport Interface (XTI) Version 2 X specification.
+The TLI interface allows for binary compatibility with systems that X conform to previous editions of the ABI.
+The following TLI functions reside in Libnsl and must be provided on all ABI-conforming systems.